VisionMCNetwork/.github/profile/README.md

 #### Nitrogen - A very old version of Nitrogen that most likely won't compile, made by RayquazaDev.
 [More info](https://github.com/VisionMCNetwork/Nitrogen)

-#### Nitrogen - A very old version of vHub that most likely won't compile, made by atyre.
+#### vHub - A very old version of vHub that most likely won't compile, made by atyre.
 [More info](https://github.com/VisionMCNetwork/vHub)